Unitimu/Jokenpo/README.md

 # Jokenpo
-A small game that i did following the instructions of an online course that i'm attending.
+A small game that i did , while i was trying to understand how android studio works.